Fateh Bahadur Sahi: Rebellion against the British

 His repeated incursions had crippled revenue collection in the area and exposed the weakness of British control in the locality.
 In 1777, after many successes, he marched on to the Company's barrack / military station, gained control of it and placed his own men in charge.
 In response, the British destroyed his fort and they noted that he had caused even more problems for them than the Peshwas in Maharashtra.
 Following the rebellion of Chait Singh of Benares state in 1781 he renewed his campaign against the Britishers or in other words the East India Company.

 Raja Chait Singh of Banaras attempted to use the anti-British riots in Bihar during his insurrection in August 1781.
 He supported his relative Fateh Shahi in his mission to assassinate the British and their sepoys.
-The zamindars of Padrauna and Narrowneys, along with the raja of Bansgaon Estate (Dileepnagar Estate), the rajas of Huseypur and Majhauli, formed a formidable alliance.
-Fateh Shahi had covert support from a number of Saran zamindars.
+Fateh Shahi had covert support from a number of regional rulers.
 They raised a force of 20,000 men at Munjoora in October, and they pillaged and took control of the Company's military outpost at Baragaon, which had been set there to repress Fateh.
 Fearing for his life, Saran Collector Grome turned to the anti-Fateh group inside the royal family, led by Dhujju Singh, a close friend and protector of Basant's younger son, for assistance.
 Together, they forced Fateh to flee into the jungle after engaging in a violent battle with him.
 His fort in Huseypur was destroyed.
 Warren Hastings at Banaras called for Dhujju as a reward, and he was adorned with a gold cloth khelat.
 But out of fear of a widespread uprising against them in the area, the British dared not punish a single one of Fateh's supporters.